skmezanul/sysadmin/README.md

 rebuildrpmdb.sh - Rebuild RPM corrupted DB

 recoveryroundcube.sh - Repair the roundcube rpm and fix errors

+removesendeinqueue.sh - Delete all mail of a specific acconunt frozen in queue

 removetrash.sh - Remove trash of all accout in the cPanel server